 - Desire to deepen a political analysis and learn about the history of social movements

-- A reflexive professional practice and active commitment to self-critique
+- A reflective professional practice and active commitment to self-critique

 - Willingness to engage in honest, constructive, mindful, and compassionate reciprocal critique of work with teams and other staff